Emmanuel-Ashekun/terraform-beginner-bootcamp-2023/README.md

 All future workspaces will set the new env vars for all bash tertminals opened in the workspaces

 you can also set env vars in the `.gitpod.yml` but this can only contain non sensitive env vars for security purposes.

+Need to generate aws iam users to generate user cred